Skip to main content

 Why does regression occur in some children with autism?

 Due to factors we are not entirely clear about, at certain times the child’s body is unable to turn on certain genes required to support higher stages of growth.
-As an analogy to explain regression, let us assume a child’s brain’s function requires it to turn on 3 genes at 3 months of age, and 5 genes at age 5months and so on.
-For whatever reason, the genes that need to be turned on at 5months are unable to turn on 2 of the 5 genes that control brain function.
-This signals the brain to revert back to the lower level of growth (from age 5months to 3months) where just 3 genes are sufficient and support brain development of a child.
+As an analogy to explain regression, let us assume a child’s brain’s function requires it to turn on 3 genes at 3 months of age, and 5 genes at age 5 months and so on.
+For whatever reason, the genes that need to be turned on at 5 months are unable to turn on 2 of the 5 genes that control brain function.
+This signals the brain to revert back to the lower level of growth (from age 5 months to 3 months) where just 3 genes are sufficient and support brain development of a child.
 It is the brain’s way of becoming comfortable with a lower level of gene function.
 Thus, children revert back to what they can work with.
 This shows up as regression, which is mainly due to genetic influences.

 Do regulated or special diets help reduce challenges in children with autism?

 Whether you want to pursue a special diet or not, remember the golden rule: never do anything that can harm your child.
 Some children may be allergic, and may be sensitive to gluten/ milk/ lactose.
-The consumption of these substances may cause diarrhoea or other symptoms.
+The consumption of these substances may cause diarrhea or other symptoms.
 Under such circumstances regulating the diet can be a source of relief for the child.
 In some children, chocolates, additives/ food colors or sugars may cause hyperactivity.
 In such instances, maintaining a food diary and making note of all the food responses of your child will help you understand the source of his/her discomfort.
 Use this information to identify foods that can contribute to feelings of restlessness or hyperactivity.
 Once identified, eliminating those specific foods may be beneficial.
 If any particular food does make a child hyperactive, then not giving those foods will not make the child less hyperactive.
 Thus, blindly following a specialized diet (such as GSCF) will be less beneficial to the child’s condition.
 If you do make the personal choice of pursuing a special diet, do talk to a dietician and make sure the child’s special diet is balanced and healthy to ensure proper bone growth, and one that wouldn’t contribute to malnutrition or vitamin deficiencies.
 Please bear in mind that changing the diet doesn’t make it less important to pursue other therapies.
 Even when on a diet, other therapeutic interventions must continue.
 As a rule, give your child 10 drops of multivitamin syrup up to 2 years of age, after which older children maybe given on a requirement basis.
 Multivitamin drops being one of the cheapest drugs available in the market, continue to be unused by most parents.

 Can movement therapy like Yoga, exercise or physical activity reduce complications in autism?